Verstappen Grabs Pole In Japan For Red Bull One-two - UrduPoint

 Verstappen Grabs Pole In Japan For Red Bull One-two

-Suzuka, (APP - UrduPoint / Pakistan Point News - 6th Apr, 2024) Triple world champion Max Verstappen grabbed pole position for Sunday's Japanese Grand Prix, edging out Sergio Perez in qualifying for a Red Bull one-two.
+Suzuka, (APP - UrduPoint / Pakistan Point News - 6th Apr, 2024) Triple world champion Max Verstappen said his performance "wasn't ideal" but still good enough to grab pole position for Sunday's Japanese Grand Prix ahead of Red Bull team-mate Sergio Perez.

 It was the fourth time the Dutchman has claimed pole in as many races this season.